-Table 6: Regression model of consonantal co-occurrence in CVCV sequences
+Table 6: Regression model of consonantal co-occurrence in CVCV sequences.

 This confirms that sharing a place of articulation makes co-occurrence less likely.
 However, the repetition of the same consonant does not suffer a significant penalty.
 No significant interactions were found.
 This indicates that the dispreference for homorganic consonants is not strongly restricted to any particular class of sounds.
 We re-fit the model using, as the outcome variable, Observed minus Expected as an alternative measure of underrepresentation.
-The effect is similar.

-In their study of Arabic, Frisch et al. (2004) demonstrate that two major factors determine consonantal co-occurrence: (i) whether the consonants are homorganic, i.e. share a place of articulation, as well as (ii) their general similarity, based on the number of natural classes they share.
+The effect is similar factors determine consonantal co-occurrence: (i) whether the consonants are homorganic, i.e. share a place of articulation, as well as (ii) their general similarity, based on the number of natural classes they share.
 We used their measure of similarity (as implemented by Adam Albright, cf. Albright 2009) to calculate similarities between consonantal segments in Māori, and attempted to use this similarity measure in regression models, as above.
-However this approach did not deliver significant discrimination above the simple model reported in table 3.
+However this approach did not deliver significant discrimination above the simple model reported in Table 3.
 This is chiefly, we believe, because the Māori consonantal inventory is relatively small and the number of homorganic segments is low.